When you wanna keep your home comfortable all year long, you want the biggest heating and cooling unit possible, right?

 Every installation has to be permitted and inspected.
 Unfortunately, a LOT of companies don’t take the steps they need to get this done.
 Remember when we mentioned heat load calculation?
 Your installer should submit that in order to get the actual permit for the installation.
 Not only that, but once your new equipment is installed, they need to schedule a 3rd party to inspect it to make sure everything is safe for your family.

-Even if you think a bigger AC would be a good idea because it’ll cool your house faster, the negatives far outweigh the positive.
+Even if you think a bigger AC would be a good idea because it’ll cool your house faster, the negatives far outweigh the positives.
 As for a smaller/undersized unit, there are no benefits!
 Systems that are too big or too small will just cause you more problems in the future.

 When you’re ready to replace your heating and cooling system, Morris-Jenkins has a team of talented and friendly installers who always do things the right way, not the easy way!
 They use the proper software to calculate which unit to install for your home—one that’s not too big, not too small, but just right!